liuchengxu/vim-clap/docs/src/plugins/config.md

 [plugin.ctags]
 # Whether to enable this plugin.
 enable = false
-# Disable the ctags plugin if the size of file exceeds the max size limit.
+# Disable this plugin if the file size exceeds the max size limit.
 #
 # By default the max file size limit is 4MiB.
 max-file-size = 4194304